ersims/botched/README.md

 Additionally you can provide some extra parameters.
 Note that **only** `options.info` is safe for storing sensitive data.
-Best practice is to only use `options.info` for extra information - unless you are certain that the information is useful **(and safe to share)** to 3rd parties, e.g. API consumers.
+Best practice is to use only `options.info` for extra information - unless you are absolutely certain that the information is useful **(and safe to share)** to 3rd parties, e.g. API consumers, and only then use `options.meta`.

 ##### Parameters: